 - Place a few leaves in the bottom of the pot to be used for cooking.

 - Take a small amount of filling and place in cabbage leaf.
 Roll into cigar shape and place in the pot.
 Stack malfouf until the pot is full.

 - Mince garlic and spread on top layer of malfouf.
-(Place a plate on top of the malfouf in the pot, so that they don't float.
+(Place a plate on top of the malfouf in the pot, so that they don't float.)

 - Pour the broth into the pot.
 Bring to a boil, and then turn down to a simmer.
 Cover loosely with lid, so that steam can escape easily.